 • One of the easiest set-it-and-forget-it ways to cook a pork butt.

-Now traditionally, Kalua Pork involves a whole pig being cooked in an underground oven called an imu, where it slowly smokes and steams to perfection wrapped in banana leaves.
-This ancient method is a Hawaiian staple for celebratory feasts.
-While our slow cooker version obviously deviates from the pit quite a bit, it’s designed to deliver a similarly tender smoky experience.
-By using liquid smoke and slow cooking the pork with garlic and ginger, we hope you can bring a little Island flavor to your home, no matter how far away you live.
+Traditionally, Kalua Pork involves a whole pig being cooked in an underground oven called an imu, where it slowly smokes and steams to perfection wrapped in banana leaves.
+Now, that’s quite the undertaking for your average home cook, so a slow cooker option makes things a bit easier and still delicious.
+A little liquid smoke and slow cooking the pork with garlic and ginger brings the island flavor!

 Ingredient Notes

-• Minced Garlic: yes, we really do want this much garlic!
-The flavor mellows during cooking giving you that sweet roasted garlic goodness.
+• Minced Garlic: Yes, we really do want this much garlic!
+The flavor mellows during cooking, giving that sweet roasted garlic goodness.

-• Salt: Hawaiian pink salt is preferred for that authentic touch, but listen, you can also just use regular old sea salt and still have
+• Salt: Hawaiian pink salt is preferred for that authentic touch, but listen, you can also just use regular old sea salt.

 • Hickory Liquid Smoke: This is what mimics the traditional pit-smoked method used in Hawaiian cooking.
 Non-negotiable.